vga-group/tauray/docs/MANUAL.md

 You can also press the `T` key while Tauray is running to print the same timing info for one frame only.

+Additionally, you can change the timing output format into "Trace Event Format" with `--trace=trace-event-format`.
+The output can be viewed in Chrome's `about://tracing`.

 ## Vertical synchronization